weihaipy/saiorm/docs/index.rst

 Usage for select and get
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-- select and get receive a fields param.
+- select and get receive a fields param,but invalid to MongoDB.

 - select will return all data.